Skip to main content

 Introduction

-This portfolio activity calculates the Jaccard coefficient for three pairs of individuals using a small table of pathological test results.
+I used a small table of pathological test results to calculate the Jaccard distance and corresponding Jaccard similarity coefficient for three pairs of individuals.
 The three individuals are Jack, Mary and Jim, and the required comparisons are:

 • Jack and Mary